-Sampford Peverell C of E Primary School has a Designated Safeguarding Lead, Headteacher Sarah Price, and Deputy Safeguarding Lead Justin Vernon, as well as safeguarding officer and SENDCo Kerensa Scillitoe.
+Sampford Peverell C of E Primary School has a Designated Safeguarding Lead, Headteacher Sarah Price, and Deputy Safeguarding Lead and SENDCo Kerensa Glover.

 We work in conjunction with outside agencies such as the Inclusion Team, Education Welfare Officer, Education Wellbeing Advisers and Social Services to support children with inclusion, and if appropriate, can make further referrals for expert advice.